mathiskruger/logisland/logisland-documentation/tutorials/query-matching.rst

 2. Setup Query matching Stream on log Records
 ---------------------------------------------
 The second stream makes use of the `KafkaRecordStreamParallelProcessing <../plugins.html#kafkarecordstreamparallelprocessing>`_ Stream with a
 `MatchQuery <plugins.html#matchquery>`_ Processor.
-This processor provides user with dynamic query registration.
+This processor provides the user with dynamic query registration.
-This queries are expressed in the Lucene syntax.
+These queries are expressed in the Lucene syntax.

 .. note::

     Please read the `Lucene syntax guide <https://lucene.apache.org/core/5_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description>`_ for supported operations.

-We'll use 2 streams for query matching because we will handle 2 kind of Records.
+We'll use 2 streams for query matching because we will handle 2 kinds of Records.
-The first one will send an alert when a particular host (src_ip:199.0.2.27) will make a connection and anywhen someone from *.edu domain makes a connection (src_ip:*.edu).
+The first one will send an alert when a particular host (src_ip:199.0.2.27) will make a connection and and when someone from *.edu domain makes a connection (src_ip:*.edu).

 .. code-block:: yaml